Top

 • PDF

-Pop-ups can grab your users' attention for something that needs their immediate attention as soon as they navigate to a particular page of your application.
-You can attach a Flow, survey, video, image, and GIF to the Pop-up.
+Pop-ups can grab your users' attention for something that needs their immediate attention as soon as they go to a particular page of your application.
+Enhance the Pop-up experience by attaching a Flow, Survey, Video, Image, or GIF to it.

 Pop-up creation is a two-step process:

-Use the following steps to create Pop-ups using Whatfix Studio,
+Use the following steps to create a Pop-up using the Visual Editor through Whatfix Studio:

 CLM_editor plug in2